openstack/ironic/doc/source/contributor/releasing.rst

 projects from the master branch always increase either the major or the minor version.

-Currently releases and retirements from bugfix branches cannot be automated and must be done by the release team manually.
+Currently retirement of bugfix branches cannot be automated and must be done by the ironic team manually as explained below.

 There are usually 3 bugfix branches present at all time, the latest 2 are actively maintained, while the third one is considered unmaintained.